MysteriesOfImmortalPuppetMaster/MysteriesOfImmortalPuppetMaster.github.io/README.md

-**welcome to my epic website**
+**M.O.T.I.P.M.
+Translation**

-this exists to read the community ( sometimes ) mostly chatGPT translation of the book MysteriesOfImmortalPuppetMaster
+This site exists to read the community translation of Puppet Insanity. feel free to contribute.

-:)